Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 5.A.1.4 The provider analyzes employee data by gender and job position to check that men and women are equally represented at different levels of the organization.

-To ensure equal representation of men and women, the provider needs to analyze job position by gender to understand representation at the different positions (field staff, back office, middle management, senior management).
+To ensure equal representation of men and women, providers need to analyze job position by gender to understand representation at the different positions (field staff, back office, middle management, senior management) and whether gender discrepancies exist at the different organizational levels.
+Where such discrepancies exist, providers should address the problem openly with employees and adjust recruitment/ promotions accordingly.

 Scoring guidance